HariSekhon/Knowledge-Base/travel.md

 I got food poisoning in Morocco.

 If you have a curious nose, Morocco is a land of intrigue with a bounty of interesting produce in bazaars.
-Not all smells are great though.
+Not all smells are pleasant though.
-If you have a sensitive nose you may have had your nasal fill pretty soon (or if you're struggling with food poisoning with the smells making your stomach recurringly queasy).
+If you have a sensitive nose you may have had your nasal fill pretty quickly (or if you're struggling with food poisoning with many smells making your frequently stomach churn for days).
-Do not book a long time to Morocco on your first visit in case you don't like the constant smells.
+Do not book a long time in Morocco on your first visit in case you don't like the constant smells.

 In the bazaars, do not let local people _"help"_ you by leading to you places, they are clearing getting kickbacks by the owners to lead you to 3.7 star places that you would not choose.